 Solution

-BI solutions can significantly improve data security by seamlessly integrating with cloud technologies, such as Amazon Web Services, Google Cloud, or Microsoft Azure.
-Business intelligence systems bring their own set of built-in security measures, such as access controls and encryption.
+BI solutions not only seamlessly integrate with cloud technologies, such as Amazon Web Services, Google Cloud, or Microsoft Azure, but also bring their own set of built-in security measures, such as access controls and encryption.
 They complement the cloud’s security infrastructure.

 BI for Business